Introduction

 The implementation guide is organized into the following sections:

-APIs - provides details on the operations implemented by the RCM project.
+APIs - provides details on the API.

 Terminology - provides a full list of terminology artifacts used in this implementation guide with a terminology updates subsection.